kief/infrastructure-as-code.com/_patterns/stack-configuration/index.md

 <figure>
   <img src="images/stack-parameters.png" alt="Some aspects of a stack may need to vary for different instances of the stack"/>
-  <figcaption>Some aspects of a stack may need to vary for different instances of the stack.</figcaption>
+  <figcaption>Figure 1.
+Some aspects of a stack may need to vary for different instances of the stack.</figcaption>
 </figure>